VastoLorde95/CFStat/README.md

   `end_year` is the year till when you want to fetch submissions

-  The arguments of getSubmissions are as follows:
+  The arguments of getSubmissions are as follows

     1. `user` = codeforces username
     2. `page_mx` = the maximum number of submission pages you want to anaylze.
 If you give a number that is greater than the